percona/pmm-doc/docs/setting-up/server/ha.md

 ```

 !!! note alert alert-primary ""
-    In this example we have firewall disabled, but in production you need to allow services and ports, so please refer to your distribution documentation for those procedures.
+    In this example, we have the firewall disabled, but in production, you need to allow services and ports, so please refer to your distribution documentation for those procedures.

 Make sure that chronyd is running and time is synced: